Starting an API using javascript

 Code structure

-I’m creating a project using Hono, which is basically a simple web framework that follows the web standard API.
+I’m creating a project using Hono, a lightweight web framework that follows the Web Standard API.

 You can check the repository here.